Coretta Scott King, Civil Rights Activist and MLK Widow

 Church, Home, and Memorial

-Mrs. King’s church, home, and a bronze statue of her likeness are at the Birthplace, Wedding Location, and Memorial in Heiberger, which has a population under 1,000 residents.
+Mrs. King’s church, home, and a bronze statue of her likeness are at the Birthplace, Wedding Location, and Memorial in the small town of Heiberger.

 Also see our page about the King Center in Georgia at Martin Luther King, Jr.